 The group’s founding members went on to graduate, and new students eventually replaced them.
 However, after this video was viewed more than 23 million times, the original members reunited.

-They received a record deal from Atlantic Records in 2008 to release five albums.
+Straight No Chaser received a record deal from Atlantic Records in 2008 to released five albums.
 Their album Holiday Spirits won the CARA award as the Best Holiday Album the following year.

-They were featured on season four of the hit show, The Sing-Off on NBC.
-After appearing on the Late Show, the group members also showcased their talent in the movie Pitch Perfect 2.
+The Filharmonic was featured on season four of the hit show The Sing-Off on NBC.
+After appearing on The Late Show, the group members also showcased their talent in the movie Pitch Perfect 2.

 The group bounced between different styles, eras, and genres of music, displaying how vast the musical landscape is while coupling their singing with theatrics.

-The SoCal VoCals is a group of 13-19 men and women from the University of Southern California.
-They perform songs from multiple genres such as jazz, rock, and pop.
+From the University of Southern California, the SoCal VoCals is a group of 13 to 19 men and women that perform songs from multiple genres such as jazz, rock, and pop.